UniversalDependencies/docs/_it-pos/ADJ.md

 ### Definition

 Adjectives are words that typically modify nouns and specify their properties or attributes.
-They may also function as predicates as in

-_La casa è gialla_

-Note: _ordinal numerals_ behave both morphologically and syntactically as adjectives and are tagged `ADJ`.

-_Participles_ are word forms that may share properties and usage of adjectives and verbs.
-Depending on context, they may be classified as either `VERB` or `ADJ`.
+In Italian, adjectives can be used predicatively (as in _La casa è gialla_ "The house is yellow") and attributively (as in _La casa gialla è a destra_ "The yellow house is on the right side").

+Adjectives in Italian normally agree in number and gender with the noun they modify (both in attributive and predicative position), e.g. _la casa gialla_ (feminine singular), _le case gialle_ (feminine plural).

+The class of adjectives in Italian UD also includes ordinal numbers and participial adjectives, both behaving as adjectives morphologically and syntactically.

+To conform to the UD guidelines, possessive adjectives are handled as determiners [DET]().

+###Language-specific part-of-speech tags

+A:  Adjective
+NO: Ordinal Number

 ### Examples